RepellantMold/Screamverter/readme.md

 # Screamverter

-Scream Tracker 3 module to Scream Tracker 2 module converter written in C.
+Scream Tracker 3 module to Scream Tracker 2 module converter written in ANSI C.

+# License

+[0MIT/MIT-0/MIT No Attribution](LICENSE), it can be relicensed under users discretion under any other license.
+(WTFPL, GPL, BSD, standard MIT, MPL, etc.)

 # Compiling